Katungwa/alx-low_level_programming/0x12-singly_linked_lists/README.md

-This dir is all about linked list tasks
+A directory on linked list tasks